-- Assignment of all of the Group's rights, titles and interests under the insurance policies in respect of the Indonesian properties and the related Singapore properties, with the Bank named as "loss payee". - A debenture containing first fixed and floating charges over all assets and undertakings of the Trust's Singapore subsidiaries. - Equitable charge of all of the Trust's shares in the Singapore subsidiaries.
-6) - Charge of all of the Singapore subsidiaries' shares in the Indonesia subsidiaries.
-7) - A debenture by the Group covering first fixed and floating charges over all assets and undertakings in respect of the Singapore properties.
+- 5) A debenture containing first fixed and floating charges over all assets and undertakings of the Trust's Singapore subsidiaries. - 6) Equitable charge of all of the Trust's shares in the Singapore subsidiaries. - 7) Charge of all of the Singapore subsidiaries' shares in the Indonesia subsidiaries. - 8) A debenture by the Group covering first fixed and floating charges over all assets and undertakings in respect of the related Singapore properties.

-There are undrawn borrowing facilities of approximately \$39,000,000 which may be used only for future acquisition of properties.
+There are undrawn borrowing facilities of approximately \$Nil (2007: \$39,000,000) which may be used only for future acquisition of properties.